From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: Introduction

 Traditional relevance models, such as those based on BERT's encoder-only architecture \cite{devlin2019bert}, excel at capturing surface-level semantic connections between queries and services through pre-trained language representations.
 However, {despite their high inference efficiency, } these discriminative models generally lack deep reasoning capabilities, rendering them ill-equipped for complex semantic understanding and logical judgment tasks.
 For instance, when a user searches for “skin rejuvenation treatment” and a merchant offers “facial hydrotherapy session,” the two phrases appear entirely different in wording yet describe essentially the same type of beauty service.
 Traditional models often fail to recognize such semantic equivalence grounded in real-world knowledge, leading to the erroneous exclusion of highly relevant results.

-{In recent years, the remarkable capabilities of Large Language Models (LLMs) have offered a promising new direction for tackling these challenges \cite{wei2022chain,guo2025deepseek,zhao2023survey}.
-Through large-scale pre-training, these models internalize extensive world knowledge, which serves as the foundation for their advanced abilities in natural language understanding and logical reasoning.
-This foundation enables them not only predict relevance labels, facilitating} the large-scale generation of training data to substitute for manual annotation, but can also provide detailed reasoning paths to explain their judgments upon request.
-This "reasoning process" or "chain-of-thought" represents the cognitive steps the model takes to reach a specific decision.
-Such an ability provides interpretability for relevance prediction and has the potential to yield more accurate and trustworthy outcomes.
+In recent years, the remarkable capabilities of Large Language Models (LLMs) have offered a promising new direction for tackling these challenges \cite{wei2022chain,guo2025deepseek,zhao2023survey}.
+Through large-scale pre-training, these models internalize extensive world knowledge, serving as the foundation for their advanced abilities in natural language understanding and logical reasoning \cite{xu2025decider}.
+This foundation enables them not only predict relevance labels, facilitating the large-scale generation of training data to substitute for manual annotation, but also provide detailed reasoning paths to explain their judgments upon request.
+This ``reasoning process'' or ``chain-of-thought'' represents the cognitive steps the model takes to reach a specific decision.
+Such a reasoning ability provides interpretability for relevance prediction and has the potential to yield more accurate and trustworthy outcomes.

 However, the direct application of LLMs in industrial-grade search systems faces significant challenges.
 First, latency and cost: The enormous model size and computational demands of LLMs make it infeasible to meet the strict millisecond-level response times required in production environments.
 Second, domain knowledge deficiency: General-purpose LLMs lack an understanding of platform-specific products, scenarios, and business rules, often leading to suboptimal performance.
 Third, inconsistent standards: Different platforms have unique definitions and preferences for relevance, making the direct application of a generic LLM ineffective.